evennia/evennia/docs/source/Contributing-Docs.md

     evennia --init gamedir
     ```

 - Then `cd` into it and create a new, empty database.
-You don't need to start the game
+You don't need to start the
-  or do any further changes.
+game or do any further changes after this.

     ```
     evennia migrate